pragatipratishrutiswain/13-Porfolio-Projects-Features/House Market Overview (GC BigQuery as Source)/Readme.md

 3️⃣ Connecting Google Cloud to Power BI<br>
 4️⃣ Creating a Power BI report in Power BI

-Data transformation in Power Query editor
+Data transformation in Power Query editor:

+1. Changing the 'Date' column type from Text to Date format:

 ![WhatsApp Image 2026-04-07 at 12 37 37](https://github.com/user-attachments/assets/9dcca0f0-434d-4b21-a842-1a941017cdde)